-- 1. 2.1 The Champion shall be the competitor who has the highest aggregate score at the end of the event. - 1.
-2.2 To be recognized as a Champion, there shall be a minimum of three (3) tasks completed with at least one result from each for the championship to be valid. - 1 2.3 To be recognized as the Great Texas Balloon Race Champion a minimum of three (3) tasks and one flight must be completed with at least one result from each task to be valid.
+- 1. 2.1 The Champion shall be the competitor who has the highest aggregate score at the end of the event. - 1 2.2 To be recognized as a National Champion a minimum of three (3) tasks and two separate flights must be completed with at least one result from each task for the championship to be valid.

-1.3 INTERPRETATION OF ENGLISH WORDING
+1. 3 INTERPRETATION OF ENGLISH WORDING